-Similar as with income support, the amounts are still implemented in the system and can be found in the output as the variable bsaoa_s - but for the construction of simulated net disposable income, just pensions (not simulated) are taken from the data.
+Similar as with income support, the amounts are still implemented in the system and the user can switch on the policy in the spine and include the simulated benefit (bsaoa\s) in the disposable income.
+However, for the construction of the baseline simulated net disposable income, just pensions (not simulated) are taken from the data (i.e. bsaoa\s switched off by default).

-Table 72.
-EUROMOD validation: income support for the elderly, [2005-2008]
+Table 75.
+EUROMOD validation: income support for the elderly, [2007-2010]